kidonng/scoop-docs/packages/docs/docs/misc/Using-Scoop-behind-a-proxy.md

 [net.webrequest]::defaultwebproxy.credentials = new-object net.networkcredential 'username', 'password'
 ```

-These commands will affect any web requests using `net.webclient` until the end of your powershell session.
+These commands will affect any web requests using `net.webclient` until the end of your PowerShell session.

 ## Configuring Scoop to use your proxy